antonfirsov/docs/2020/03-Mar/Spark/DataFrame.md

 <b><i>TPC-H Vector Functions</i></b>

 .NET for Apache Spark is designed for high performance and performs well on the [TPC-H benchmark][17].
 The TPC-H benchmark consists of a suite of business-oriented ad hoc queries and concurrent data modifications.
 The queries and the data populating the database have been chosen to have broad industry-wide relevance.

-When we compare [VectorFunctions.cs][18] with [VectorDataFrameFunctions.cs][19], we can see another example of the benefits of the Microsoft.Data.Analysis.DataFrame.
-Both programs perform the same `ComputeTotal` TPC-H function where prices are calculated based on taxes and discounts.
-However, VectorFunctions.cs requires 10 lines of code to perform the logic, whereas VectorDataFrameFunctions.cs requires only 1!
+[VectorFunctions.cs][18] and [VectorDataFrameFunctions.cs][19] both perform the same `ComputeTotal` TPC-H function where prices are calculated based on taxes and discounts.
+However, only the latter program leverages Microsoft.Data.Analysis.DataFrame.

 `ComputeTotal` in VectorFunctions.cs: